The Asian American Foundation

 The Asian American Foundation (TAAF) is an American foundation founded in 2021 by a group of prominent Asian Americans and Pacific Islanders.
 Its stated goal is to support an array of Asian American and Pacific Islander causes and create a national infrastructure for a community that has faced an increasing number of racial attacks.

 History

 Launched with $250 million, TAAF is described by organizers as the largest-ever philanthropic effort to support the AAPI community in history.
 The founders include Joe Tsai, Joseph Bae, Li Lu, Peng Zhao, Sheila Lirio Marcelo, Jerry Yang, Angela Chao and Jonathan Greenblatt.
 Its Founding Advisory Council members include Daniel Dae Kim, Lisa Ling, Condoleezza Rice, Jeremy Lin and more.
 The organization is chaired by Li Lu, and Norman Chen is the chief executive officer (CEO).

 Initiatives

-According to TAFF's 5-year portfolio strategy, TAAF focuses on four core initiatives:
+According to TAAF's 5-year portfolio strategy, TAAF focuses on four core initiatives: